 Add a new floor

-There's no easy way to say it, but a concrete garage's floor is boring, cold and pretty much all round, dull.
+There’s no easy way to say it, but a concrete garage’s floor is boring, cold and pretty much all round, dull.
 Give your floor a good clean before choosing a wood or carpet finish.
 Alternatively, you could simply deck your concrete garage out with a few rugs to keep it stylish but chic.
+A stylish garage floor mat for snow is also a good idea.

 It’s now time to bring everything back into the garage, but this time, make the most of the space you have.
 That’s why storage is key, be smart with it.
 Shelves and hangers make handy storage options for items that you don’t use on a regular basis, such as a garden equipment.
 Wall hooks are also a good option if you store bicycles or other sports gear within your garage.